SoubhagyaKumaNayak/site-crawler/README.md

 # About

-A simple crawler library for scraping the contents of a website.
-It is written in Java using JDK 1.8
+A simple crawler library for scraping the contents of websites.
+Written in Java using JDK 1.8.
+Not intended for any serious production use.

 # Usage